 3. Cut up 3 squares semisweet baking chocolate.
 Melt over very low heat or in double boiler.
 DO NOT BURN.
 Set aside to cool.
 [I use the microwave; follow directions on the Baker's chocolate box.]

-4. Get a medium-sized bowl and mix dry ingredients (with wooden spoon):
+4. Get a medium-sized bowl and mix dry ingredients (with wooden spoon):2 cups all-purpose flour5.
+Get a big bowl and mix wet ingredients (with electric mixer):

 1 cup sugar